Madisonville Community College: Campuses

 MCC currently maintains four campus locations.

 The North Campus is home to most of the college's administrative functions, the Loman C. Trover library, and the Divisions of Humanities, Natural Sciences, and Social Sciences.
 The North Campus consists of the John H. Gray Building, the Joe C. Davis Science and Technology Building, the Glema Mahr Center for the Arts, and the Learning Resource Center.
 Plans have been approved for the construction of a new facility on the North Campus: the Brown Badgett, Sr. Advanced Energy and Technology Building.

 The Health Campus is home to the Divisions of Nursing and Allied Health.
 It is located adjacent to Baptist Health Madisonville, formerly The Trover Clinic and Regional Medical Center.
 The Health Campus consists of two buildings: the Hatley Building and the Academic Building.

 The Technical Campus, formerly Madisonville Technical College, is home to the Division of Applied Technology and headquarters for the Adult Centers for Educational Excellence (ACE^{2}) adult education program.
 The Technical Campus is scheduled to be closed upon completion of the Brown Badgett, Sr. Advanced Energy and Technology Building.

-The Muhlenberg Campus is located in Central City, KY (Muhlenberg County).
+The Muhlenberg Campus is located in Central City (Muhlenberg County).
 Completed in 2001, the Muhlenberg Campus serves students in Muhlenberg County, approximately 25% of MCC's total enrollment.